Add import statements on code completion

 If there's more than one possible source of import, RubyMine shows a list of suggestions:

-If you don't want to see Missing import statement warnings, disable the inspection in the current file or in the entire project, see Disabling and enabling inspections for details.
+If you don't want to see Missing import statement warnings, disable the inspection in the current file or in the entire project.
+For more information, refer to Disabling and enabling inspections.

-Alternatively, change highlighting level for the file: hover the mouse over the widget in top-right corner of the editor and select None or Syntax from the Highlight list.
+Alternatively, change highlighting level for the file: hover over the widget in the top-right corner of the editor and select None or Syntax from the Highlight list.

 Add import statements using the auto-import tooltip

 In TypeScript, RubyMine shows you an auto-import tooltip.
 To accept the suggestion, press Alt+Enter.

 To disable the popup, hover over the inspection widget in the top-right corner of the editor, click , and clear the Show Auto-Import Tooltip option.

 RubyMine helps you remove unused imports and organize import statements in the current file, in all files in a directory, or in the entire project at once.

 Select a file or a directory in the Project tool window ( ).